dnth/dnth.github.io/content/portfolio/deploying_od_models_flutter_busy_enginners/index.md

 Deployment, is unfortunately a messy and complicated topic in MLOps for us deeply dive in here.
 That is not the purpose of this post.

-**My objective in this post is to show you how you can deploy an ML model easily on a mobile device without getting your hands dirty with servers, backend or Kubernetes.**
+**My objective in this post is to show you how you can deploy an ML model easily on a mobile device without getting your hands dirty with servers, backends or Kubernetes.**

 <!-- Once the model is built, we can immediately spin up an interactive demo.
 An interactive demo opens the door to users' feedbacks from using the model which are invaluable in product iteration to prepare for further stages.